 You have to be an Elegant Themes member to use their plugins - and access comes at the below rates.

-There are two plans available for you – Yearly Access and Lifetime Access.
+There are two plans available – Yearly Access and Lifetime Access.

 The yearly access plan is priced at $89 per year.
-On the other hand, lifetime access allows you to enjoy all these benefits for a one-time payment of $249.
+Lifetime access allows you to enjoy all these benefits for a one-time payment of $249.

 Fortunately, there is an EXCLUSIVE to CollectiveRay 10% OFF offer going on right now so get yourself a bargain today.
 While you're at it, might as well get the Lifetime Access given this limited time discount!